The Blue Night of the Orient

 Artist

-Socratis Sinopoulos, Greek lyre
+: Sokratis Sinopoulos, Greek lyre

 Artists

-: Aïda Nosrat (lyrics and vocals
+Aïda Nosrat, text and vocals

 Djamshid Chemirani and his two sons have formed a zarb trio—the zarb is an Iranian percussion instrument—that performs all over the world.
 For the first time, the father is taking his two sons to Iran.
 This film explores the sons’ perspective on Iran, as well as the father-son and teacher-student relationships that are the very essence of Persian music and which they will encounter during this journey.